 Turn on Investigation Discovery (ID) channel and you’ll find any number of TV series about true crime.
 A&E, Discovery Channel, TLC and O all competition to rule over the true crime audience.
 It’s pretty safe to say if I’m not watching something to do with traveling or moving to South East Asia I’m watching or listening to true crime.

-I listen influential podcasts such as True Crime Garage, True Crime All the Time, True Crime All The Time Unsolved, Dark Poutine, The Vanished, Someone Knows Something, True Crime Bullshit and Up and Vanished.
+I listen influential podcasts such as True Crime Garage, True Crime All the Time, True Crime All The Time Unsolved, Dark Poutine, Someone Knows Something, True Crime Bullshit and Up and Vanished.
 If I’m cleaning the house I listen to podcasts or I have old episodes of Criminal Minds or Homicide Hunter: Lt.
 Joe Kenda.
-The books I read are all true crime related and I’m also addicted to the Alex Cross series by James Patterson.
-No kidding, I fall asleep listening to true crime podcasts or YouTube videos – I’m honestly surprised that my dreams are not more bizarre!
-I fall asleep to podcasts dedicated to hashing out the gruesome details of various crime scenes – wth?
+The books I read are mainly true crime related and I’m also addicted to the Alex Cross series by James Patterson.
+No kidding, I fall asleep listening to true crime podcasts or YouTube videos – I’m honestly surprised that my dreams are not more bizarre, I mean I fall asleep to podcasts dedicated to hashing out the gruesome details of various crime scenes – wth?
 LOL

 I’ve been obsessed with true crime for as long as I can remember.
 Long before the huge influx of arm chair detectives, podcasts and Netflix originals.
 Way back in the day when A&E was just a budding channel and I’d watch Unsolved Mysteries or Bill Curtis on Investigative Reports and Cold Case Files.
 In my teens I’d watch Dateline NBC, 48 Hours and 20/20 over most other shows — and if I wasn’t home on Friday or Saturday night to watch it live – I’d set the VCR (LOL are you getting an idea of how old I am).